ineshshukla/distributed-file-system/PHASE_PLAN.md

 2. **SS**: Sentence delimiter detection
    - When content contains `.`, `!`, `?` → split into new sentences
-   - Update sentence indices after split
+   - Assign new unique `sentence_id` to any newly created sentences
-   - Maintain active sentence index for subsequent updates
+   - Maintain mapping from locked `sentence_id` to current index for subsequent updates

 3. **SS**: Atomic swap pattern for concurrent read/write
    - **During WRITE**: Work on temporary file (`files/<filename>.tmp`)